emissary-ingress/emissary/docs/howtos/linkerd2.md

+---
+description: "A guide to using Linkerd 2 Auto-Inject to mesh a service and using Edge Stack to dynamically route requests to that service."
+---
 # Linkerd 2 Integration

 [Linkerd 2](https://www.linkerd.io) is a zero-config and ultra-lightweight service mesh.
-Ambassador Edge Stack natively supports Linkerd 2 for service discovery, end-to-end TLS (including mTLS between services), and (with Linkerd 2.8) multicluster operation.
+Edge Stack natively supports Linkerd 2 for service discovery, end-to-end TLS (including mTLS between services), and (with Linkerd 2.8) multicluster operation.

 ## Architecture

 Linkerd 2 is designed for simplicity, security, and performance.
 In the cluster, it runs a control plane in its own namespace and then injects sidecar proxy containers in every Pod that should be meshed.

-Ambassador Edge Stack itself also needs to be interwoven or "meshed" with Linkerd 2, and then configured to add special Linkerd headers to requests that tell Linkerd 2 where to forward them.
+Edge Stack itself also needs to be interwoven or "meshed" with Linkerd 2, and then configured to add special Linkerd headers to requests that tell Linkerd 2 where to forward them.
 This ie because mTLS between services is automatically handled by the control plane and the proxies.
-Istio and Consul allow Ambassador to initiate mTLS connections to upstream services by grabbing a certificate from a Kubernetes Secret.
-However, Linkerd 2 does not work this way, so Ambassador must rely on Linkerd 2 for mTLS connections to upstream services.
-This means we want Linkerd 2 to inject its sidecar into Ambassador's pods, but not Istio and Consul.
+Istio and Consul allow Edge Stack to initiate mTLS connections to upstream services by grabbing a certificate from a Kubernetes Secret.
+However, Linkerd 2 does not work this way, so Edge Stack must rely on Linkerd 2 for mTLS connections to upstream services.
+This means we want Linkerd 2 to inject its sidecar into Edge Stack's pods, but not Istio and Consul.

-Through that setup, Ambassador Edge Stack terminates external TLS as the gateway and traffic is then immediately wrapped into mTLS by Linkerd 2 again.
+Through that setup, Edge Stack terminates external TLS as the gateway and traffic is then immediately wrapped into mTLS by Linkerd 2 again.
 Thus we have a full end-to-end TLS encryption chain.

 ## Getting started

-In this guide, you will use Linkerd 2 Auto-Inject to mesh a service and use Ambassador Edge Stack to dynamically route requests to that service based on Linkerd 2's service discovery data.
-If you already have Ambassador Edge Stack installed, you will just need to install Linkerd 2 and deploy your service.
+In this guide, you will use Linkerd 2 Auto-Inject to mesh a service and use Edge Stack to dynamically route requests to that service based on Linkerd 2's service discovery data.
+If you already have Edge Stack installed, you will just need to install Linkerd 2 and deploy your service.

 Setting up Linkerd 2 requires to install three components.
 The first is the CLI on your local machine, the second is the actual Linkerd 2 control plane in your Kubernetes Cluster.
 Finally, you have to inject your services' Pods with Linkerd Sidecars to mesh them.